Signs Of Opiate Abuse

-Examples of opiate abuse include taking the medication more frequently or in larger amounts than originally prescribed.
-Continued patterns of opiate abuse can lead to a spiraling addiction, which is difficult to overcome without the help of medical professionals.
-If you suspect a loved one is struggling with a dependence on painkillers, it’s important to take action immediately before the situation becomes worse.
+Examples of Opiate abuse include taking the medication more frequently or in larger amounts than originally prescribed.
+Continued patterns of Opiate abuse can lead to a spiraling addiction, which is difficult to overcome without the help of medical staff in rehab.
+If you suspect a loved one is struggling with a dependence on Painkillers, it’s important to take action immediately before the situation becomes worse.

 Detecting drug abuse early on is the most effective way of preventing an addiction from developing.

-The most common physical and behavioral signs of opiate abuse are:
+The most common physical and behavioral signs of Opiate abuse and addiction are:

 - Slowed and shallow breathing